 A broker who holds shares in "street name" has the authority to vote on certain items when it has not received instructions from the beneficial owner.
 Except for certain items for which brokers are prohibited from exercising their discretion, a broker is entitled to vote on matters presented to shareholders without instructions from the beneficial owner.
 "Broker shares" that are voted on at least one matter will be counted for purposes of determining the existence of a quorum for the transaction of business at the Annual Meeting.
 Where brokers do not have or do not exercise such discretion, the inability or failure to vote is referred to as a "broker nonvote."
 Under the circumstances where the broker is not permitted to, or does not, exercise its discretion, assuming proper disclosure to the Company of such inability to vote, broker nonvotes will not be counted as voting in favor of or against the particular matter.
-A broker is prohibited from voting on the election of directors without instructions from the beneficial owner; therefore, their votes will not be treated as present or represented at the meeting and will not be included in determining whether a quorum is present.
-If you held your shares in street name, you must vote your shares if you wish your shares to be voted in the election of directors.
+A broker is prohibited from voting on proposals one, three, and four without instructions from the beneficial owner; therefore, their votes will not be treated as present or represented at the meeting and will not be included in determining whether a quorum is present.
+There may be broker nonvotes on proposals one, three, and four.
+A broker may vote on proposal two, therefore, no broker nonvotes are expected to exist in connection with this proposal.
+If you held your shares in street name, you must vote your shares if you wish your shares to be voted in any of the proposals at the annual meeting.

-The purposes of the meeting are to elect Directors and vote on such other business, if any, that may properly come before the meeting or any adjournment.
+The purposes of the meeting are to elect Directors and hold advisory votes on the Company's executive compensation and the frequency of future votes on executive compensation and vote on such other business, if any, that may properly come before the meeting or any adjournment.
 The Board of Directors is not aware of any matters other than those described in this Proxy Statement that may be presented for action at the Annual Meeting.
 However, if other matters do properly come before the Annual Meeting, the persons named in the enclosed proxy card possess discretionary authority to vote in accordance with their best judgment with respect to such other matters.